Lightstreamer/Lightstreamer-example-AMFHelloWorld-adapter-java/README.md

 This project focuses on a simple "Hello World" example to show how to use AMF with our new Flex client library ([docs](http://www.lightstreamer.com/docs/client_flashflexas_asdoc/index.html)).
 We will create a JavaBean on the server-side and then use it on the client-side.

-For this tutorial, I'm assuming you have already read the Basic Hello World example, or that you are already familiar with Lightstreamer concepts.
+For this tutorial, I'm assuming you have already read the ["Hello World" Tutorial - Java Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java) and ["Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript) basic examples, or that you are already familiar with Lightstreamer concepts.

 On the client, the result of this tutorial will be quite similar to the one obtained with the original [Hello World for JavaScript](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript), but in Flex: we'll get a string alternating some different values (Hello AMF World) and a timestamp.
 On the server-side, data will be encapsulated into a <b>JavaBean</b> containing a String and a Date instance.
 This bean will be translated into a byte array and then injected into the Lightstreamer kernel as a single field, instead of being spread over different fields as simple strings (as the original adapter does).
 Here lies the power of AMF, as you will be able to push even complex JavaBeans to your Flex clients with ease.